 - Inadequate teaching methods: Not using teaching strategies that engage children in using these skills actively can hinder their learning progress.

-- High-stakes testing pressure: The emphasis on passing exams can create anxiety, detracting from the true learning experience and mastery of rules and concepts integral to functional skills.
+- High-stakes testing pressure: The emphasis on passing exams can create anxiety, detracting from the actual learning experience and mastery of rules and concepts integral to functional skills.

 This understanding aids in structuring more supportive learning frameworks.